 |* Defined as an event requiring assistance of another person to actively administer carbohydrate, glucagon, or other resuscitative actions|

 Gastrointestinal Adverse Reactions

+Gastrointestinal adverse reactions are the most commonly observed adverse reaction in patients using lixisenatide.
 Gastrointestinal adverse reactions occur more frequently at the beginning of SOLIQUA 100/33 therapy.
-Gastrointestinal adverse reactions including nausea, diarrhea, vomiting, constipation, dyspepsia, gastritis, abdominal pain, flatulence, gastroesophageal reflux disease, abdominal distension and decreased appetite have been reported in patients treated with SOLIQUA 100/33.
+Gastrointestinal adverse reactions including nausea, diarrhea, vomiting, constipation, dyspepsia, gastritis, abdominal pain, flatulence, gastroesophageal reflux disease, abdominal distension, and decreased appetite have been reported in patients treated with SOLIQUA 100/33.

 Administration of insulin subcutaneously, including SOLIQUA 100/33, has resulted in lipoatrophy (depression in the skin) or lipohypertrophy (enlargement or thickening of tissue) in some patients [see DOSAGE AND ADMINISTRATION].

 Anaphylaxis And Hypersensitivity

 In the lixisenatide development program anaphylaxis cases were adjudicated.
 Anaphylaxis was defined as a skin or mucosal lesion of acute onset associated with at least 1 other organ system involvement.
 Symptoms such as hypotension, laryngeal edema or severe bronchospasm could be present but were not required for the case definition.
 More cases adjudicated as meeting the definition for anaphylaxis occurred in lixisenatide-treated patients (incidence rate of 0.2% or 16 cases per 10,000 patient years) than placebo-treated patient (incidence rate of 0.1% or 7 cases per 10,000 patient years).